AdrienPinheiro/Todomyself/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

+## Warning

+If the github page does not work, it's better to clone the repository to be able to test all the features.
+Note that some modifications, listed below, will have to be done to allow the proper functioning locally.

 ## Download project

 Run `npm i` to install all dependencies for the proper functioning of the code environment.